dvukadinovic/globin/readme.md

 For simple synthesis we requiere two parameters: atmosphere and number of threads for computations to use.
-Also, we are requiered and to write wavelength grid data on which we want to synthesise spectrum (old).
+Also, we are requiered and to write wavelength grid data on which we want to synthesise spectrum.

 ## Inversion